galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 # Introduction
 {:.no_toc}

 Volcano plots are commonly used to display the results of RNA-seq or other omics experiments.
-A volcano plot is a type of scatterplot that shows significance versus fold-change.
+A volcano plot is a type of scatterplot that shows statistical significance (P value) versus magnitude of change (fold change).
 It enables quick visual identification of genes with large fold changes that are also statistically significant.
+These may be the most biologically significant genes.
 In a volcano plot, the most upregulated genes are towards the right, the most downregulated genes are towards the left, and the most statistically significant genes are towards the top.

 To generate a volcano plot of RNA-seq results, we need a file of differentially expressed results which is provided for you here.
 To generate this file yourself, see the [RNA-seq counts to genes]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-counts-to-genes/tutorial.html) tutorial.
 The file used here was generated from limma-voom but you could use a file from any RNA-seq differential expression tool, such as edgeR or DESeq2, as long as it has the required columns (see below).